 The Cisco ASA1000V enables a broad set of multitenant workloads that have varied security profiles to share a common infrastructure in a virtual data center.
 By associating one or more virtual machines in a network with distinct security profiles, the Cisco ASA1000V helps ensure that access to and from these virtual machines is controlled and monitored through established security policies.

-Integrated with the Cisco Nexus 1000V Series Switches and Cisco Virtual Network Management Center (VNMC), the Cisco ASA1000V allows administrative segregation across security and server teams that enables collaboration, eliminates administrative errors, and simplifies audits.
+Integrated with the Cisco Nexus 1000V Series Switches and Cisco Prime Network Services Controller, the Cisco ASA1000Vallows administrative segregation across security and server teams that enables collaboration, eliminates administrative errors, and simplifies audits.

 Optimization for Server Virtualization and Cloud Deployment

 Today, network interfaces are often dedicated to a particular type of traffic, such as VMware Console or vMotion.
 With the Cisco Nexus 1000V Series, all the network interface cards (NICs) on the server can be treated as a single logical channel with QoS attached to each type of traffic.
 With VMware vSphere Version 4.1, the Cisco Nexus 1000V Series can even provide different service-level agreements (SLAs) for production virtual machines.
 Consequently, the bandwidth to the server can be more efficiently utilized with virtualization of network-intensive applications.